-12. Statutory Officers
+13. Statutory Officers

-- 12.1 The Solicitor to the Council (Monitoring Officer) has commented as follows: "I note the legal comment and have nothing to add to the report". - 12.2 The Strategic Director Resources (S151 Officer) notes the comments made by finance.
+- 13.1 The Head of Finance (S151 Officer) notes the comments from Finance. - 13.2 The Solicitor to the Council (Monitoring Officer) commented as follows: "I note the legal comments and have nothing to add to the report."

-13. Members' Interests
+14. Members' Interests

 The Monitoring Officer is not aware of any specific interests that may arise in relation to this report.
-If the Portfolio Holder has an interest he/she should declare it, complete the relevant notification form and refer the matter to the cabinet for decision.
+If the Portfolio Holder has an interest, he/ she should declare it, complete the relevant notification for and refer the matter to Cabinet for decision.